Staying Fit

-But unlike the value of government-backed money, that of virtual currencies is driven entirely by supply and demand.
+Unlike the value of government-backed money, that of virtual currencies is driven entirely by supply and demand.
 This can create wild swings that produce big gains for investors — or big losses.
-And crypto investments are subject to far less regulatory protection than traditional financial products like stocks, bonds and mutual funds.
-Meanwhile, those crypto ATMs are favored by criminals for their anonymity and general lack of oversight.
+Crypto investments are subject to far less regulatory protection than traditional financial products such as stocks, bonds and mutual funds.
+Crypto ATMs are favored by criminals for their anonymity and general lack of oversight.

 Cryptocurrency fraud has taken a quantum leap in recent years.
-The FTC says that in 2022, more than 53,000 people reported losing a total of more than $1.4 billion in crypto to scams.
+The FBI says that in 2023, Americans reported losing more than $5.6 billion through fraud involving cryptocurrency, up 45 percent from 2022.
+Of that amount, $3.96 billion was related to cryptocurrency investment fraud.

 More on money

-Money Can Be Stolen From Your Bank Account: Here’s How to Lower Your Risk
+Money Can Be Stolen From Your Bank Account: How to Lower Your Risk

 Customers need to be vigilant as thefts from personal accounts become more common